 Start by stirring the water and sugar together.
 Then sprinkle the yeast and let it sit on the top for about 30-60 seconds.
 Stir it all together and let it sit until it becomes foamy and frothy.

 In a large bowl, whisk together the flour and salt.
 Add the yeast mixture to the flour mixture.
 Add the oil and, using a spatula, work for several minutes to combine.
 Cover the bowl with plastic wrap and place it in a warm part of the kitchen.
-Let it rise until it is double in size.
+Let it rise until it is doubled in size.

 Heat some oil in a deep fryer or Dutch oven over medium heat to 375 degrees.
 Carefully drop about six dough balls into the hot oil using two spoons (one to scoop and one to push into the oil) or a cookie scoop.